Gogh-Co/Gogh/README.md

 ![elementary](https://raw.githubusercontent.com/Mayccoll/Gogh/master/images/gogh/Gogh-icons.png)

-## Color Scheme for Gnome Terminal and Pantheon Terminal
+## Color Scheme for Gnome Terminal, Pantheon Terminal and Tilix

-Color Schemes For Ubuntu, Linux Mint, Elementary OS and all distributions that use gnome terminal or Pantheon Terminal, initially inspired by Elementary OS Luna.
+Color Schemes For Ubuntu, Linux Mint, Elementary OS and all distributions that use gnome terminal, Pantheon Terminal or Tilix, initially inspired by Elementary OS Luna.
 Also work on iTerm for macOS.
 You can check some themes [here...](https://mayccoll.github.io/Gogh/)

 ![elementary](https://raw.githubusercontent.com/Mayccoll/Gogh/master/images/demos/themes.gif)